 Breaking Down the Top 10 Fertility Myths

-Myth 1: Stress Causes Infertility
+Myth 1: Stress Is One of the Causes of Infertility

 Myth 2: If You Stop Thinking About It, Pregnancy Will Happen Naturally